pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

 Philanthropy and legacy are not separate from your dynastyâ€”they are integral to it.
 True wealth is not measured solely in financial terms but in the impact you create, the values you live, and the legacy you leave.
-The Legacy Codex's 365-year vision extends far beyond business successâ€”it encompasses creating lasting positive change in your community and the world.
+Legacy Codex's 365-year vision extends far beyond business successâ€”it encompasses creating lasting positive change in your community and the world.

 Remember that building a philanthropic legacy is:
 - An ongoing journey, not a destination